 Then came the day my journalist husband brought home a computer, and I discovered the wonders of “spell check.”
 I cannot describe how I felt in that moment.
 That computer was like a magic box—a gateway into a world where anything was possible.
 I spent every spare minute teaching myself to type, read, punctuate, and somehow get my stories out of my head and onto that glowing white screen.
 Ten years, and five complete manuscripts later, I had another magical moment—the day I sold my first novel.
 When I got the news I screamed and cried and made a perfectly ecstatic fool of myself.

 The journey to becoming a published romance author was long and hard, but writing is the most thrilling thing I’ve ever done.
-As a native Texan, I divide my time between my home on Lake Travis outside Austin, Texas and the mountains of Santa Fe, New Mexico.
 I love to hear from readers, so feel free to contact me.